ABergman7/ABergman7.github.io/HW3/Index.md

 ## Closing Thoughts

 I had an amazing time learning C#.
 It helps that I came from a Java background since the two share so many simularities.
-My favorite thing about C# is the readability, I find easier step through than any other language that I have coded so far.
+My favorite thing about C# is the readability, I find it easier to step through than any other language that I have coded so far.
 (Except SQL :)).